mendix/docs-site-test/content/en/docs/refguide7/desktop-modeler/pages/page-concepts/data-sources/xpath-source.md

 A nested data grid can either be connected to an entity or to an entity path starting in the entity of the containing data view.
 The entity path follows one association of type reference in the opposite direction in which the association's arrow is pointing (from * to 1).

-{{% alert type="alert" %}}
+{{% alert color="alert" %}}
-This differs from the [association data source](association-source) in that the objects are not retrieved from the client cache but directly from the database.
+This differs from the [association data source](/refguide7/association-source/) in that the objects are not retrieved from the client cache but directly from the database.
 The association is simply parsed as an extra constraint in the database query.
 {{% /alert %}}

-This [domain model](domain-model) describes a database in which an indeterminate number of users can be linked to a single country:
+This [domain model](/refguide7/domain-model/) describes a database in which an indeterminate number of users can be linked to a single country:

 ![](/attachments/refguide7/desktop-modeler/pages/page-concepts/data-sources/xpath-source/16843965.jpg)